Shanks00171/Bookish/README.md

 # Bookish
-Minor Project 2
+A books trading webiste design for minor project.